sachadudley58/StudentRentalsSystem/README.txt

 The Java source files are in the src folder.
-Run java -cp out studentrentals.Main in source folder to run application
+Run java -cp out studentrentals.Main in source folder to run application Admin login is username: admin@studentrentals.com, and password: admin123